-Retirement clients don’t think about the future in one continuous phase.
+When it comes to retirement, clients don’t always think about the future in one continuous phase.

 The Two‑Chapter Retirement is a new adviser insights paper designed to help you understand why even financially well‑resourced clients: